euphorie/osha.oiradoc/docs/manuals/editor2.rst

     :height: 250 px
     :alt: A country manager can create sector.

-    *A country manager can create sector*
+    *A country manager can create a sector via the “Add new sector” button.
+Existing sectors are listed below.*

-In order to promote a user to a sector manager, the country manager needs to enter this sector, and then use the “LDAP“ tab.
+In order to promote a user to a sector manager, the country manager needs to enter this sector, and then use the “Manage country access“ tab.
 There, the country manager can search for the target user and use the *Grant roles* button.
+On the “Sector management” tab, there is also a shortcut (button) for “Manage country access“ for every sector.
 For any current user who has the Sector Manager role, the *Revoke roles* button can be used to remove this role again.